Specialties

 - General Outcomes for Congenital Cardiovascular Disease

-- Describe symptoms and clinical signs of a) atrial and ventricular septal defects b) patent ductus arteriosus c) Fallot's tetralogy d) coarctation of the aorta (CR3)
+- Describe symptoms and clinical signs of the cardiac malformations: atrial and ventricular septal defects, patent ductus arteriosus, Fallot’s tetralogy, coarctation of the aorta (CR3)

 - Give a differential diagnosis for central cyanosis (CR3)

-- List factors that cause congenital heart disease (CR3)
+- Learn the factors that cause congenital heart disease (CR3)

 - Define and explain the Eisenmenger reaction / syndrome and explain why this worsens prognosis (CR3)

-- List other complications of congenital heart disease and explain how these may be prevented (CR3)
+- Know the complications of congenital heart disease and explain how these may be prevented (CR3)

 - Describe investigations that can be used to confirm the diagnosis of congenital heart disease (CR3)